-Loading eight rods on the front of the boat allows you to comply with tournament rules and have a more stable boat for slow trolling.
+Depending on your state, loading from two to eight rods on the front of the boat allows you to have a more stable boat for slow trolling.
 With two persons sitting in the front of the boat, the added weight pushes the boat deeper into the water, stabilizing it, particularly on windy days.
 This prevents waves from constantly bouncing the poles and making the bait bounce up and down.
 If the bait is bouncing around a lot, the fish aren't going to bite.

 You can even add more weight to the front.
 At can add sand bags in the bow to stabilize the boat in rough water.

 Put your transducer on your trolling motor and the graph up front so you can try to position the boat away from trees and brush piles.
-Keep a constant vigil on the electronics while watching your rod tips.
+Keep a constant vigil on the electronics for speed and direction while watching your rod tips.

 The main bait on a spider rig is #2 Crappie hooks with minnows.

-poles -- long, graphite or graphite-composite trolling or jigging poles, are
+The poles -- long, graphite or graphite-composite trolling or jigging poles, are held in rod holders.

 These Risers have two to eight rod holders attached to a crossbar, and each crossbar is on an upright that has a strong bottom bracket for securing the Riser in the boat.
 When properly placed, these holders allow the angler to fish with several poles spread out at regular intervals across the front, back and/or sides of the boat, usually a foot or two apart.
 Plus the rods are all close to the fisherman for quick hook sets.
 Adjust the rod holders so the rod tips are just a few inches off the water.